 - With the mixer on low, gradually add the flour a little at a time.
 Mix until the dough pulls away from the sides of the bowl.
 Stop mixer and scrape the bottom of the bowl to get any dry flour that hasn’t mixed in, then mix on low again to thoroughly combine.
 Finished dough will be sticky.

 - Tear two pieces of plastic wrap and divide the dough in half onto the two pieces of plastic wrap.
 Wrap the dough and flatten it into two discs.
-Refrigerate for at least two hours or overnight.
+Chill in the refrigerator for at least two hours or overnight.

 - When ready to bake, preheat oven to 375F.

-- Remove one dough disc from refrigerator and place onto a piece of parchment paper.
+- Remove one disc of chilled dough from refrigerator and place onto a piece of parchment paper.
 Cover with another piece of parchment paper.
 Using a rolling pin, roll out dough between the two pieces of parchment paper until the dough is 1/4 inch thick.
-Remove top sheet of parchment paper and cut as many cookies as possible out of the dough.
-Place the entire sheet of parchment paper, cutouts and the scraps between, onto a cookie sheet and refrigerate for 10 minutes.
+Remove top sheet and use cookie cutters to cut as many cookies as possible out of the dough.
+Place the entire sheet of parchment paper, cutouts and the scraps between, onto a baking sheet and refrigerate for 10 minutes.
 Once chilled, remove the scraps between the cut out cookies.
 Rewrap scraps in plastic wrap and refrigerate to roll out again later.
 Rearrange cookies on parchment lined cookie sheet so that they’re one inch apart.

 - Bake for 7 to 9 minutes until they are just beginning to brown around the edges.
 Often they will not brown at all.
 Baking longer will result in a drier, crispier cookie.